Azure Ala Moana

 No analysis available

-There is no remark-based support for steel frame construction anywhere in the listing history provided.
-Although 6/20 MLS records show STEFRA, the absence of any confirming remarks and the inconsistency across listings suggests this was likely copied or checked in error rather than a true building feature.
+There is no remark-based evidence for steel frame construction anywhere in the supplied listings.
+Despite some MLS records checking STEFRA, the absence of any supporting description across many agents suggests this is likely an erroneous checkbox rather than a real building feature.

 Strong evidence: although only 3 of 20 MLS records list SLAB, at least one public remark explicitly describes 'solid concrete construction' for the building and multiple listings reference the building as a newer concrete high-rise; combined with typical construction practices for similar Honolulu towers, this provides strong confirmation of concrete slab foundation/construction.